makandra/geordi/README.md

 - `geordi docker setup`
   Fetches all docker containers.

 - `geordi docker shell`
   Runs the docker service named 'main'.
-  Append `--secondary` to open a second shell in a already running container.
+  Append `--secondary` to open a second shell in an already running container.

 - `geordi docker vnc`
   Opens a VNC viewer to connect to the VNC server in the container.